cdegroot/evrl/_posts/2020-11-03-cooplight-nodemcu-lua.markdown

 probably.
 I said that NodeMCU comes with a rich standard library so I was very happy to find the [`sntp`](https://nodemcu.readthedocs.io/en/release/modules/sntp/) module, a simple NTP client.

-Hmm... so if I know, with NTP precision, what time it is can't I just _calculate_ dusk instead of relying on a photoresistor?
+Hmm... so if I know, from NTP, what date it is can't I just _calculate_ dusk instead of relying on a photoresistor?
 Less hardware, more software, just up my alley.
 Not a lot of stuff from Lua land came up, but Wikipedia has an entry on the [Sunrise Equation](https://en.wikipedia.org/wiki/Sunrise_equation)